rieckpil/progmot/content/post/writing-a-book-remotely.md

 That's the most important takeaway.
 Find people that you enjoy working with and that you can learn from.

-It's a side project, enjoy the experience, learn as much as you can.
+It's a side project, enjoy the experience, and learn as much as you can.
 It's your spare time.
 If it feels like a job, don't do it.

-Don't expect to become rich by writing a book but instead use this opportunity to establish a brand in your niche or use it as a form of credibility.
+Don't expect to become rich by writing a book but instead, use this opportunity to establish a brand in your niche or use it as a form of credibility.
 I'm pretty sure that co-authoring an eBook weighs more than any basic certification for a specific topic.

 ## About the eBook Authors 🙋‍♂️